makersacademy/takeaway-challenge/README.md

 Instructions
 -------
-* Challenge time: Friday, the entire day + the weekend if you need it
 * Feel free to use google, your notes, books, etc but work on your own
 * You must submit a pull request to this repo with your code by 9am Monday morning